Beer in Central America: Guatemala

 all manufactured by Cervecería Centro Americana S.A. locally.

 Since 2016, the craft beer scene in Guatemala began.
 Currently, there are more than a dozen craft breweries in the country.
 Some of these being: Cervecería 100Goles, Quiscalus Cerveza Artesanal, Xamán, Quetzal Brewing Company, Ixbalanque Cervecería, and various others.

 Honduras

 The big Honduran beers are Salva Vida, Imperial, Port Royal and Barena.
 All four are owned by the Cerveceria Hondureña, owner of the Coca-Cola brand and other drinks.
-Salva Vida is a lager, Imperial is a dark pilsner, Port Royal is pilsner and Barena is a light pilsner.
+Salva Vida is a lager, Imperial is a dark pilsner, Port Royal (discontinued in 2023) is pilsner and Barena is a light pilsner.
 In 2013 a microbrewery named D&D Brewing Co. began distributing beer in San Pedro Sula, the industrial hub of the country.